crysalead/chaos-orm/docs/connections.md

 ## Connections

-Connections need to be configured at a bootstrap level and will be used by the `Schema` instances to communicate with the datasource.
+Connections comes from a datasource library.
+It need to be configured at a bootstrap level and will be used by the `Schema` instances to communicate with the datasource.

-First we need to create a connection, for example let's create a PostgreSql connection:
+Let's create a PostgreSql connection:

 ```php
 use chaos\database\adapter\PostgreSql;